SoftInstigate/restheart/security/README.md

 ## &#181;IAM on the network layer

-The following diagram shows a single instance of &#181;IAM placed on the network layer in front of the resources to be protected.
-It acts as a centralized security policy enforcer.
+The following diagram shows a single instance of &#181;IAM placed on the network layer, in front of the resources to be protected.
+It acts as a centralized __security policy enforcer__.

 ![uIAM on the network layer](readme-assets/uiam-on-network-layer.png?raw=true "uIAM on the network layer")

 ## &#181;IAM within containers

 The following diagram shows &#181;IAM used as a sidecar proxy within each container pod.
-Each microservice is protected by an instance of &#181;IAM with its own security policy.
+Each microservice is protected by an instance of &#181;IAM with its own dedicated security policy.

 ![uIAM within containers](readme-assets/uiam-within-containers.png?raw=true "uIAM within containers")